Working with attestation reports¶

 If any of these claims fail appraisal or don’t match expected measurements, the SDK marks the report as unverified and raises a SecurityError.

 Attestation artifacts are your proof of secure workflow execution.
-Archive both the attestation report (.jwt) and appraisal log (.log) as part of your audit trail so they can be independently re-appraised during future reviews or compliance checks.
+Archive the attestation token (.jwt) as part of your audit trail so it can be independently re-appraised during future reviews or compliance checks.